5 planet-friendly christmas decorations you can totally make yourself

 How to make it:

-1. Peel your mandarins in the biggest pieces you can manage (judge how neat you are accordingly).
+1. Peel your mandarins in the biggest pieces you can manage.

-2. Use mini cookie cutters like stars, hearts or whatever sparks joy or ignites your Christmas spirit to punch out shapes.
+2. Use mini cookie cutters like stars or hearts to punch out shapes.

 3. Thread a needle and gently string them together or hang individually.